This Former Willy Wonka Child Star Was a Contestant on Jeopardy! and Viewers Lost Their Minds

-Jeopardy! viewers got the chance to put their sleuthing skills to the test on Tuesday when they were introduced to 58-year-old contestant Paris Themmen, “an entrepreneur and avid backpacker.”
+Jeopardy! viewers got the chance to put their sleuthing skills to the test on Tuesday when they connected 58-year-old contestant Paris Themmen to the classic film Willy Wonka and the Chocolate Factory.

-As you’ve likely guessed, there’s more here than meets the eye.
-Themmen is not just a backpacking brainiac, he’s a famous one.
+As viewers started to guess, Themmen wasn't just “an entrepreneur and avid backpacker” but a famous one.

-Twitter users were quick to uncover Themmen’s contribution to ‘70s pop culture: he was Mike Teavee in Willy Wonka and the Chocolate Factory!
+Twitter users were able to uncover Themmen’s contribution to ‘70s pop culture: He was Mike Teavee in Willy Wonka and the Chocolate Factory!

 Need a refresher?
+Here's the Willy Wonka star then and now.

 The TV-obsessed kid finally landed a national broadcast!